AYOU-pixel/Cover-LinkedIn/README.md

 LinkedIn Banner – Ayoub Rachidi

-This project contains a modern and professional LinkedIn banner designed using pure HTML and CSS (no frameworks).
-It includes animated backgrounds, code patterns, glowing effects, and a clean tech-focused layout.
+📌 Overview
+This project is a custom-designed LinkedIn banner built with HTML and CSS.
+It visually represents Ayoub Rachidi as a Full-Stack Developer, showcasing his tech stack and modern design aesthetics.
+The banner is optimized for LinkedIn’s recommended size (1584 × 396 px) and combines professional typography with animated decorative elements.

-🚀 Features
+✨ Features

-Modern gradient background
+Elegant gradient background with floating circle animations.

-Light animated grid pattern

-Code-style decorations to highlight a developer identity
+Code-inspired overlay pattern for a developer-centric feel.

+Profile icon container with glowing border, blur effect, and shadow.

-Tech icons: Next.js, React, Tailwind CSS, Prisma, MongoDB
+Tech stack icons (Next.js, React, Tailwind, Prisma, MongoDB, Stripe).

-Soft glowing circles in the background

-Glassmorphism profile container

-Clean and professional typography

-📂 Project Structure
-/
-│── index.html       # Main HTML file
-│── logo.png         # Profile icon shown in the banner
-└── README.md        # Project documentation
+Responsive typography with bold title, subtitle, and accent line.

+Animated grid background for subtle motion and depth.

+🛠 Technologies Used
+HTML5 – semantic structure

+CSS3 – Flexbox, gradients, animations, shadows

+SVG Icons – lightweight, scalable tech logos

-🧩 How to Use
+🚀 How to Use

-Download all files, including logo.png
+Clone or download the repository.

+Place your profile image in the project directory as logo.png.

-Open index.html in any browser
+Open index.html in your browser to preview the banner.

-Modify the name, title, or tech stack directly in the HTML

-Adjust colors inside the .banner section if you want a different vibe

-✨ Customization

-Change displayed name:

-<div class="title">Ayoub Rachidi</div>

-Modify subtitle:

-<div class="subtitle">Full-Stack Developer</div>

-Replace or add icons:
-Each icon is an SVG inside the HTML—easy to swap or edit.

-💾 Exporting as an Image

-To export the banner for LinkedIn:

-Chrome → Ctrl + Shift + P → "Capture full size screenshot"

-Or use any high-resolution screenshot tool

-📏 Recommended Size

-LinkedIn banner recommended resolution:
-1584 × 396 pixels
-(This design follows the recommended ratio.)
+Customize text, colors, or icons to match your personal branding.

+📷 Preview
+This banner is designed to fit perfectly as a LinkedIn cover image.
+Dimensions: 1584 × 396 px.

-🧑‍💻 Author
+👨‍💻 Author

-Ayoub Rachidi
-Full-Stack Developer
-Focused on creating modern and scalable web applications.
+Ayoub Rachidi Self-taught Full-Stack Developer passionate about building modern, scalable, and visually elegant web applications.